mljump/pidbasic/README.md

 # pidbasic
-Pseudocode for a PID controller.
+Different types of code for a PID controller.